Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-We note some limitations and avenues for improvement and future extension of our model.
-Due to the statistical nature of the links derived from KMS states (Fig.~\ref{fig:patterns}), some may not depend on the physical network's topology; a statistical analysis on random graphs could assess their significance.
-Additionally, since we considered only synaptic transmission, the vectors $\xx^{j|\b}$ neglect the contribution of extrasynaptic signaling to functional connectivity in \cels~\cite{ripoll2022,randi2023celegans}.
-Extending our framework to multiplex networks~\cite{de2013mathematical,moutuou2023} using, for instance, the higher-rank graph algebras formalism~\cite{Raeburn2003,Christensen2020} could provide an integrated representation of the various channels of neuronal communication.
+While our approach does not aim to describe the full complexity of neural dynamics, it offers algebraic and statistical tools to study the global and functional organization of directed networks.
+Moreover, due to the statistical nature of the links derived from KMS states (Fig.~\ref{fig:patterns}), some may not depend on the physical network's topology; a statistical analysis on random graphs could assess their significance.
+Moreover, since we considered only synaptic transmission, the profiles $\xx^{j|\b}$ neglect the contribution of extrasynaptic signaling to functional connectivity in \cels~\cite{ripoll2022,randi2023celegans}.
+These questions are addressed in our companion work which focuses on the functional implications of the framework~\cite{Moutuou2024b}.
+Extending our framework to multiplex networks~\cite{de2013mathematical,moutuou2023} using, for instance, the higher-rank graph algebras formalism~\cite{Raeburn2003,Christensen2020} could provide an integrated representation of neuronal communications.

-\paragraph*{Acknowledgment.} This work was supported by the Natural Sciences and Engineering Research Council of Canada through the CRC grant NC0981.